 Fig no 5 GPE ideal genotypes

 The GGE Biplot based on mean versus stability for grains per ear (GPE) indicated that genotype 1(HD3226) was positioned farthest along the positive direction of the average environment coordination (AEC) axis, suggesting the highest mean performance; however, its deviation from the axis indicated lower stability.
 Genotypes 21(HD3321), 20(Raj4238), and 18(PBW826) were also located on the positive side of the AEC axis, indicating relatively high mean performance.
 Stability analysis revealed that genotypes 23(UP2844), 25(HI1612), 22(DBW222), and 15(HD2967) had minimal projection from the AEC axis, indicating high stability across environments.
-The differentiation of genotypes based on mean performance and stability is in accordance with earlier GGE-based studies (Yan and Tinker, 2006)[5].
+The differentiation of genotypes based on mean performance and stability was in accordance with earlier GGE-based studies (Yan and Tinker, 2006)[5].

 Fig no 6 GPE Mean vs. stability

 The GGE Biplot for productive tillers (PT) indicated that the first two principal components explained 89.19% and 10.7% of the total variation, respectively.
-The Biplot revealed that genotype 16(HI1620) was most closely aligned with the direction of Environment 1, suggesting its superior performance under that environment, while genotypes 5(BRW3829), 23(UP2844), and 25(HI1612) also showed similar orientation with comparatively lower magnitude.
-In contrast, genotype 9(HD2733) was positioned farthest in the downward direction corresponding to Environment 2, indicating its best performance under this environment, followed by genotypes 18(PBW826), 13(HS507), and 10(HPW360).
+The Biplot revealed that genotype 16(HI1620) was most closely aligned with the direction of environment of location 1, suggesting its superior performance under that environment, while genotypes 5(BRW3829), 23(UP2844), and 25(HI1612) also showed similar orientation with comparatively lower magnitude.
+In contrast, genotype 9(HD2733) was positioned farthest in the downward direction corresponding to environment of location 2, indicating its best performance under this environment, followed by genotypes 18(PBW826), 13(HS507), and 10(HPW360).
 Several genotypes, including 2(HP3334), 22(DBW222), 6(HI8757), 3(HP2002), 12(WH1257), and 7(PBW725), were located near the central axis indicating no clear environmental dominance.
-The variation in genotype performance across environments observed in this study is supported by previous findings of Akinwale et al. (2022)[9], who reported similar interaction patterns.
+The variation in genotype performance across environments observed in this study was supported by previous findings of Akinwale et al. (2022)[9], who reported similar interaction patterns.

 Fig no 7 PT which won where

 The GGE Biplot based on the ideal genotype view for productive tillers (PT) indicated that genotypes 17(HI8777), 11(VL907), and 14 (HD3195) were positioned closest to the ideal genotype, suggesting their superiority in terms of both high mean performance and stability.
 Genotypes such as 24(DBW305), 20(Raj4238), and 15(HD2967) were also located near the average environment coordination (AEC) axis, indicating moderate performance with acceptable stability.
 Genotypes 5 (BRW3829)and 16(HI1620) were positioned towards the positive side of the AEC axis, indicating relatively higher mean performance; however, their deviation from the axis suggested lower stability.
-The presence of genotypes combining stability and higher mean values is in agreement with the ideal genotype concept explained by Yan and Tinker (2006)[5].
+The presence of genotypes combining stability and higher mean values was in agreement with the ideal genotype concept explained by Yan and Tinker (2006)[5].

 Fig no 8 PT Ideal genotype

 The GGE Biplot based on mean versus stability for productive tillers (PT) revealed that genotypes 17(HI8777), 8(KPL429), and 19(HI1634) were aligned along the direction of the average environment coordination (AEC) axis, indicating relatively higher mean performance.
 Stability analysis indicated that genotypes 17(HI8777), 11(VL907), and 19 (HI1634) were located very close to the AEC axis, suggesting high stability across environments.
-The identification of stable genotypes with minimal deviation from the AEC axis is consistent with the interpretation of GGE Biplot described by Yan and Tinker (2006)[5].
+The identification of stable genotypes with minimal deviation from the AEC axis was consistent with the interpretation of GGE Biplot described by Yan and Tinker (2006)[5].

 Fig no 9 PT mean vs. stability